alielabridi/NTDS_2019/projects/feature extraction/README.md

 To be implemented
 * birel: number of bidirectional relations
 * deg_weight: degree weigthed with the scarcity of the relations
-* deg_strong: number of strong relations between (several different interactions)
+* deg_strong: number of strong relations (several different interactions)